Sastik/Basic-NodeJS-Tutorial/README.md

    #  📌 Streams in NodeJS 🐱‍🚀:
    Streams are objects that let you read data from a sorce or write data to a destination in continuous fashion. there are 4 types of streams-

-   streaming means listening to music or watching video in 'real time', instad of downloading a file to your computer and watching it later
+   Streaming means listening to music or watching video in 'real time', instad of downloading a file to your computer and watching it later

         1. Readable - use for read operation
         2. Writable - used for write operation
         3. Duplex - used for both read and write operation
         4. Transfrom - a type of duplex stream where the output is computed based on input

- # 🟢⏰🔵console Comand Sortcut key:
+ # 🟢⏰🔵Console Comand Sortcut key:

               🐱‍👤 ctrl + `  => open newTerminal.
               🐱‍👤 dir       => to show the all file in this curent Directory.